fastmail/mint-tag/README.md

 Right now, `finalize` is a no-op, but eventually it will probably push tags and whatnot to some remote.

+If you want more control over the build process, you can just call those methods yourself.
+YOu might do this if, say, you want a human to confirm that those MRs are in fact the ones you want, and insert `$self->confirm_mrs($mrs)` between the fetch and merge steps.
+Or, maybe you want to merge all the MRs at once in a big octopus, in which case you could fetch all the MRs from every remote, combine them, then call `->merge_mrs(\@all_mrs)`.
+You do you, buddy.

 ## Guts